 Can You Paint Composite Decking?

-Yes, you can paint composite decking.
-After years of hard use, wood decks start to warp, crack, and splinter.
-You have to have them replaced.
-Composite decking, a combination of plastic and wood, is the next logical choice.
-But can you paint composite decking?
+Yes, you can paint composite decking boards.
+After years of hard use, wooden decking warps, cracks and splinters.
+That’s when you need to replace them.
+Composite decking boards, a combination of plastic and wood, are the next logical choice.
+But can you paint composite decking boards?
 The short answer is yes.
-While composite decking doesn’t respond to any old finishes and wood, it does respond to some traditional wood finishes.
+Composite decking boards do not respond to old paints and wood but to some traditional wood paints.

-Many people wonder if you can paint composite decking.
-They see the decks and fences in their neighbor’s and friends’ homes and wonder if they can paint their composite decking.
-The answer is yes, and no. You can paint composite decking, but the process is not as simple as it is with wood.
-This is because composite decking is not one of the materials that oil-based paints were formulated to stick to.
+Many people wonder if you can paint composite decking boards.
+They see the decks and fences in their neighbours’ and friends’ homes and wonder if they can paint their composite decks, too.
+The answer is yes and no. You can paint composite decking boards, but the process is not as simple as wood.
+This is because composite decking boards are not one of the materials for which oil-based paints have been developed.

 In this pose, we will cover: